-The State of Tennesssee, Highway Patrol executes the following activities to meet the requirements of 49 CFR part 350.213(b):
+The State of Tennessee, Highway Patrol executes the following activities to meet the requirements of 49 CFR part 350.213(b):

-- Activities aimed at removing impaired CMV drivers from the highways through adequate enforcement of restrictions on the use of alcohol and controlled substances and by ensuring ready roadside access to alcohol detection and measuring equipment - Provide basic training for roadside officers and inspectors to detect drivers impaired by alcohol or controlled substance - Breath testers are readily accessible to roadside officers and inspectors either at roadside or a fixed facility location - Criminal inderdiction activities, in conjunction with an appropriate CMV inspection, including human trafficking and activities affecting the transportation of controlled substances by an occupant of a CMV, and training on appropriate strategies for carrying out those interdiction activities.
+- · Activities aimed at removing impaired CMV drivers from the highways through adequate enforcement of restrictions on the use of alcohol and controlled substances - · Provide basic training for roadside officers and inspectors to detect drivers impaired by alcohol or controlled substances - Breath testers are available to troopers either at fixed inspection facilities or at local sheriff's offices and police departments - Criminal interdiction activities, in conjunction with an appropriate CMV inspection, including human trafficking and activities affecting the transportation of controlled substances by an occupant of a CMV, and training on appropriate strategies for carrying out those interdiction activities.

-- Provide training for roadside officers and inspectors to detect indicators of controlled substance trafficking - Engage in drug interdiction activities in conjunction with inspections including interdiction activities that affect the transportation of controlled substances. - Activities to enforce federal registration (such as operating authority) requirements under 49 U.S.C.
+- Provide training for roadside officers and inspectors to detect indicators of controlled substance trafficking - Engage in drug interdiction activities in conjunction with inspections including interdiction activities that affect the transportation of controlled substances. - Activities to enforce federal registration (operating authority) requirements under 49 U.S.C.
 13902, 49 CFR Part 365, 49 CFR Part 368, and 49 CFR 392.9a by prohibiting the operation of (i.e., placing out of service) any vehicle discovered to be operating without the required operating authority or beyond the scope of the motor carrier's operating authority. - Activities to enforce the financial responsibility requirements under 49 U.S.C.
 13906, 31138, 31139, and 49 CFR Part 387